SumayyaPanju/GravityGym/testing.md

 ## Code Validation

 Code is validated for each page to identify any major problems with the code.
 For HTML, the recommended [HTML W3C Validator](https://validator.w3.org/) is used.
 For CSS, the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator/) is used.
+For JS, [JS Hint](https://jshint.com/) is used.

 [BACK TO TOP](#table-of-contents)